 eDiscovery Daily Blog

-Announcing Sixth Annual LTNY Thought Leader Series!: eDiscovery Trends
+Announcing Seventh Annual LTNY Thought Leader Series!: eDiscovery Trends

 The annual appearance of the dancing light bulb can only mean one thing – it’s time for another thought leader series!
-Over our nearly 5 1/2 years of our existence, eDiscovery Daily has published several thought leader interviews from various thought leaders throughout the eDiscovery community, including an annual series of interviews at LegalTech New York (LTNY).
-For the sixth(!) consecutive year, we’re pleased to introduce the schedule for this year’s series, which will begin next Monday, February 22.
+Over our nearly 6 1/2 years of our existence, eDiscovery Daily has published several thought leader interviews from various thought leaders throughout the eDiscovery community, including an annual series of interviews at LegalTech New York (LTNY), aka LegalWeek.
+For the seventh(!) consecutive year, we’re pleased to introduce the schedule for this year’s series, which will begin Wednesday, February 15.

 Here are the interviews that we will be publishing over the next few weeks:

-Friday, February 26: Jason R. Baron, Of Counsel, Drinker Biddle & Reath LLP.
-Jason is a member of Drinker Biddle’s Information Governance and eDiscovery practice.
-An internationally recognized speaker and author on the preservation of electronic documents, Jason previously served as Director of Litigation for the U.S. National Archives and Records Administration and as trial lawyer and senior counsel at the Department of Justice.
+Friday, February 24: Jason R. Baron, Of Counsel, Drinker Biddle & Reath LLP, Part 1 and Part 2.
+Jason is a member of Drinker Biddle’s Information Governance and eDiscovery practice and co-chair of the Information Governance Initiative.
+An internationally recognized speaker and author on the preservation of electronic documents, Jason previously served as the first Director of Litigation for the U.S. National Archives and Records Administration, and as trial lawyer and senior counsel at the Department of Justice.
 He also was a founding co-coordinator of the National Institute of Standards and Technology TREC Legal Track, a multi-year international information retrieval project devoted to evaluating search issues in a legal context.
+He served as editor of the recently published ABA book, Perspectives on Predictive Coding and Other Advanced Search Methods for the Legal Practitioner.

-Wednesday, March 2: Craig Ball, Law Offices of Craig D. Ball, P.C.
-A frequent court appointed special master in electronic evidence, Craig is a prolific contributor to continuing legal and professional education programs throughout the United States, having delivered over 1,650 presentations and papers.
+Monday, February 27: Craig Ball, Law Offices of Craig D. Ball, P.C., Part 1 and Part 2.
+A frequent court appointed special master in electronic evidence, Craig is a prolific contributor to continuing legal and professional education programs throughout the United States, having delivered almost 2,000 presentations and papers.
 Craig’s articles on forensic technology and electronic discovery frequently appear in the national media and he teaches E-Discovery and Digital Evidence at the University of Texas School of Law.
 He currently blogs on eDiscovery topics at ballinyourcourt.com.

 Once again, thanks to everyone for their time in participating in these interviews!
 Once we publish all of them, we will link to each of them from this post.